czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 ## Tasklist

-- [ ] Copy the CodiMD template and set editing rights to *Freely*
+- [ ] Copy the CodiMD template, remove the episode section content and set editing rights to *Freely*
-- [ ] Copy feedback forms and check access permissions
+- [ ] Copy feedback form templates and check access permissions
 - [ ] Set up a Slack channel, or equivalent
 - [ ] Schedule the videoconferencing calls for Part One and Part Two
 - [ ] Email learners one week before the workshop